In English

 - - me to tell you about Maria’s new situation.

 Situation.
 I sink deeper under my desk while my assistant is standing and smiling next to me.
-My assistant is Lena, spelled the Swedish way with one e, but I only call her an assistant, because her pathetic name makes her uselessness all too obvious.
+My assistant is Lena, spelled the Swedish way with one e, but I only call her an assistant, because her pathetic name makes her uselessness even more obvious.

 - Maria fell ill during the summer and because of her illness she now needs a wheelchair.